Is it still a great escape? The Great Escape 2022

 As this was the first night of my first real break since pre-lockdown.
 I decided to head off to find a grab some food, find a pub and hunker down for the evening.
 Really disappointedly, Brighton was dead.
 Restaurants seemed to close by 11 and my usual late night pubs were closed by midnight.
-I did find a pub open until 1am, but my usual approach of watching bands and not really starting to drink until about 11ish, meant that I was waking up for the rest of the festival with a clear head.
+I did find a pub open until 1am, but my usual approach of watching bands and to not really starting to drink until about 11ish, meant that I was waking up for the rest of the festival with a clear head.

 In many ways this was a different festival for me.
 I am not sure how others felt about it.
 I don’t think I was ready for this year’s Great Escape.
 Normally, I wake up (with a hangover) and go for a long walk down the sea front, grab some breakfast and head to the first gig on the bill.
 Since catching COVID at Christmas (luckily, no symptoms), I found my exercise has reduced after my calf pinged (twice).
 Meanwhile, I have relaxed and been out to the pub a lot more.
 Essentially, I am not in the best physical shape I have been.
 Unfortunately for me, my calf tightened again the day before the festival and I decided I had to be sensible.
 I couldn’t rush around doing stupid things like power walking from Horatio’s to the Green Door Store.
 For much of the festival I planned short routes between venues.
-Avoiding gambling on walking across town to venues that might be busy, but with no nearby venue.
+Avoiding gambling on walking across town to venues that might be busy and that have no nearby backup venues.
 My step count was about 50% down on a normal TGE.

-Starting the first day off, as I was to continue the festival.
+Starting the first day off as I was to continue the festival.
 I decide to have a relaxed start in Komedia Studio with Telenova, rather than rushing off to the first venue that opened, like I normally do.
 The room was already packed by the time I got there.
 I found a space midway in the room and listened to a few enjoyable songs of breezy indie pop, before heading down stairs to catch High School who sadly didn’t do much for me.